pivotal/docs-tap/security-and-compliance/harden-tap.hbs.md

 Using Pinniped provides authentication for Kubernetes clusters but still requires the users to be bound to Kubernetes roles.
 To provide a starting point, the Tanzu Application Platform provides six Kubernetes Roles as part of the installation that users can be bound to.
 For more information about the roles used for authorization, see
 [Default roles for Tanzu Application Platform](../authn-authz/overview.hbs.md).

 ### <a id="amr"></a> Artifact Metadata Repository (AMR) Observer, CloudEvent Handler, and GraphQL

-AMR Observer deploys on the following Tanzu Application Platform profiles:
+AMR Observer deploys on Full, Build and Run Tanzu Application Platform profiles.

-- Full
-- Build
-- Run

-AMR CloudEvent Handler and GraphQL deploys on the following Tanzu Application Platform profiles:
+AMR CloudEvent Handler and GraphQL deploy on Full and View Tanzu Application Platform profiles.

-- Full
-- View

 AMR Observer, AMR CloudEvent Handler, and GraphQL create Kubernetes service accounts, cluster roles, cluster role bindings, and secrets required for communication between these components internally and externally between Kubernetes clusters.
-For more information, see [Kubernetes service account automatic configuration](../scst-store/amr/auth-k8s-sa-autoconfiguration.md).
+For more information, see [Kubernetes service account automatic configuration](../scst-store/amr/auth-k8s-sa-autoconfiguration.hbs.md).

-As best practice, deactivate the automatic configuration for each of these components for the respective profiles and manually create them as known resources.
+Deactivate the automatic configuration for each of these components for the respective profiles and manually create them as known resources.

 To deactivate AMR Observer automatic configuration, update the `tap-values.yaml` as follows: